Day Barr

 Contact Details

 Based in Cambridge, UK.
-Not currently willing to relocate.
+Not willing to relocate.

 Please use my online contact form to contact me as I do not publish address details on the web.